(product photo by www.hatherleighpress.com)

 Part Two are photographs of the sculptures themselves.
 Along with the photographs, are descriptions of the sculpture and the person it represents.
 Part Three is a History Behind The Art Section, which exactly what it means, a history lesson behind the statues and why they are represented in the park.

 Catarina Astrom, who did the photography for this book, has been a professional photographer for almost 20 years.
-She enjoys the diversity of photography, one day she might photograph celebrities and royalty and the next day she might work on an exercise book or a cookbook, and the third day photograph a wedding or an advertisement. is an accomplished writer having authored a number of books such as and , written for The Humane Society of Missouri.
+She enjoys the diversity of photography, one day she might photograph celebrities and royalty and the next day she might work on an exercise book or a cookbook, and the third day photograph a wedding or an advertisement.
+June Eding, the author, is an accomplished writer having authored a number of books such as Who Was Queen Elizabeth?, A Little Book of Love, Thank You, Snow Magic, Peace, and Trooper's Triumphs, written for The Humane Society of Missouri.
 She currently lives in New York City.

 I enjoyed reading the book and getting to know the park.
 I have never been there and will likely never walk through the park on my own.
 But I at least can see the beauty of it through the lens of the camera.

 The Statues of Central Park can be purchased through www.hatherleighpress.com, www.amazon.com and www.barnesandnoble.com.
 Like Hatherleigh Press on Facebook: http://www.facebook.com/HatherleighPress; Follow Hatherleigh Press on Twitter: @HatherleighPr; Follow Hatherleigh Press on Instagram: http://instagram.com/hatherleighpr and Subscribe to Hatherleigh Press on YouTube: http://www.youtube.com/user/HatherleighPr.